-On quite a number of occasions it becomes necessary to query the WebCenter Content schema directly to get details for particular use cases.
+On quite a number of occasions, it becomes necessary to query the WebCenter Content schema directly to get details for particular use cases.
 This article provides examples and the corresponding WebCenter SQL queries, which can come in handy for multiple administrative scenarios.

 1. How to get the total size of content items that belong to a particular content type (or any other metadata)

 This case is relevant for planning Archiver exports and imports, wherein the whole set of content items need to be moved from source server to target.
-For this case, the administrator would need to query on dFileSize column in the DOCUMENTS table.
+For this case, the administrator would need to query on the dFileSize column in the DOCUMENTS table.
 This table alone will not give the detail for specific content types.
 It needs to be achieved by creating a join with the REVISIONS table.

 Scenario 1: Get the total file size for specific content Type ‘abc’

 select sum(dFileSize)/1024/1024/1024 as TotalSizeinGB from prod_ocs.documents doc, prod_ocs.revisions rev where doc.did=rev.did and rev.ddoctype=’abc’;

 Scenario 2: Get the total file size based on specific content file extension